pingcap/tidb-operator/en/deploy-multiple-tidb-operator.md

 > **Note:**
 >
-> - Currently, you can only deploy multiple `tidb-controller-manager`s and `tidb-scheduler`s.
+> - Currently, you can only deploy multiple sets of `tidb-controller-manager` and `tidb-scheduler`.
+Deploying multiple sets of AdvancedStatefulSet controller and `tidb-admission-webhook` is not supported.
 > - If you have deployed multiple sets of TiDB Operator and only some of them enable [Advanced StatefulSet](advanced-statefulset.md), the same TidbCluster Custom Resource (CR) cannot be switched among these TiDB Operator.
 > - This feature is supported since v1.1.10.